Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 #### Applications of topic models

+% TODO(jbg): Add reference to applications of TM book

 Topic modeling is most often used for topic exploration, allowing users to understand the contents of large text corpora.
 Thus, topic models have been used, for example, to understand what the National Institutes